ib4717/DemoMVC/README.md

 Microsoft.EntityFrameworkCore.Tools, version: 5.0.17

 # Use command for setting db-context and creating classes as per tables
-scaffold-dbcontext "Server=127.0.0.1,1433;Database=1026Db;User Id=SA;Password=" Microsoft.EntityframeworkCore.SqlServer  -outputdir models -table dept, emp
+scaffold-dbcontext "Server=127.0.0.1,1433;Database=databaseName;User Id=userName;Password=yourPassword" Microsoft.EntityframeworkCore.SqlServer  -outputdir models -table tableName1, tableName2 -f

+use -f flag at the end of the command for over writing